 The first team meeting as a new manager is crucial for setting the tone for your relationship with your team and building the foundations of your work together.
 Now, remember that introductions are essential even if you are not new to the company and have worked with the team before.
 You are now in a new role and are no longer Jane the colleague but Jane the manager.
 And this change needs to be addressed.

 Preparing for your first meeting with a new team is also a great exercise in defining your first steps as a manager and what you would like your relationship with the team to be.

-What should be on your first team meeting agenda?
+What should be on your first meeting with a new team’s agenda?

 - The first question you need to answer is: Who are you – talk about your experience and expertise, how you got to your current role, and your likes and dislikes.
 It is also good to share some personal details as well.
 Of course, it is up to you how much you want to let your team within your private life, but it is always advisable to share some of your quirks or personality traits that may affect them during your work together.
 For example, I make it a point to let all my new team members know that I don’t take myself too seriously so that they are not surprised when I sometimes make comments they don’t expect from a leader